-- Do the texts/materials amplify the struggles, advancements, achievements, and experiences of authors from a variety of racial, gender, cultural, (dis)ability, and experiential backgrounds? - Are diverse authors and voices represented?

-Move away from including only "canonical" texts/materials

-- Are the texts/materials current-do they address current issues that are relevant and meaningful to students? - Do they encourage students to connect course content to their own sociocultural backgrounds and/or the sociocultural backgrounds of others?
+- Are there free texts available?
+Check with your library liaison and/or the Academic Senate OER liaison for OER (Open Educational Resources) or subscription library resources available for free to students (e.g., databases, articles, journals, magazines, newspapers, eBooks, streaming videos, etc.).
+(Accessibility and affordability issues in education disproportionately affect marginalized groups.) - Do the texts/materials amplify the struggles, advancements, achievements, and experiences of authors from a variety of racial, gender, cultural, (dis)ability, and experiential backgrounds? - Are diverse authors and voices represented? - Move away from including only "canonical" texts/materials - Are the texts/materials current-do they address current issues that are relevant and meaningful to students? - Do they encourage students to connect course content to their own sociocultural backgrounds and/or the sociocultural backgrounds of others?
 Do they help students see themselves in the topic/field? - Do the texts/materials engage in respectful discussion of history and contemporary experiences of discrimination, racism, exclusion, and marginalization?
-Do they address biases within the topic/field, both historical and contemporary, and include counternarratives? - Are the language and content accessible to students from a variety of backgrounds and abilities? - If films/videos or online resources are listed, are these accessible to those students with disabilities (e.g., closed captioned, compatible with screen readers)? - Are the texts/materials appropriate for the prerequisites and course level? - Are there free texts available?
-Check with the OER (Open Educational Resources) librarian.
-(Accessibility and affordability issues in education disproportionately affect marginalized groups.) - Look beyond traditional textbooks-are there other types of "texts" relevant to the topic/field? - Consider the following: films/videos, articles, online resources [anything else?] - Example(s) of Foothill CORs: - Before: - o After:
+Do they address biases within the topic/field, both historical and contemporary, and include counternarratives? - Are the language and content accessible to students from a variety of backgrounds and abilities? - If films/videos or online resources are listed, are these accessible to those students with disabilities (e.g., closed captioned, compatible with screen readers)? - Are the texts/materials appropriate for the prerequisites and course level? - Look beyond traditional textbooks-are there other types of "texts" relevant to the topic/field? - Consider the following: films/videos, articles, online resources